barondandi/install-omv/README.md

   - Format the USB Flash drive in EXT4 and make sure you con mount it and write into it.
 I had to first format it to FAT32 in a Windows system, and then move to a Linux system and overwrite the partition with EXT4 (no idea of the reason, but for me it was the only way to make it work).
 - You might get installation giving an error after some percentage during the "Installing the system..." phase.
 In my case it was due to an USB drive without enough sustained write speed.
 I had to update to a faster one.
 You can check USB drives speed tests here: https://usb.userbenchmark.com/.
 Also, make sure you are connecting it to an USB 3.x connector on the motherboard.

+- After the first reboot IPs are not properly configured.
+Please reboot again, this second time, the IP shoild have been set to the fixed IP specified during installation.

 ## Installation using and USB flash drive